alextran13/BellaBeat-Capstone-project/README.md

 <img width="520" alt="Screenshot 2023-03-08 at 2 43 01 PM" src="https://user-images.githubusercontent.com/74520739/223651797-47e4d259-f6ea-4cf7-a206-400ad21dac3b.png">

 I noticed that Monday is the lowest day of the week that users record data, which makes sense since it's the first day of the week.
 Whereas Thursday, Tuesday and Wednesday are in the middle of the week where users have time to pick up the pace for the week with the highest record data.
-We can integrete this knowledge into a kind of reminder for users to be active more and be attentive to their sleep and
+We can integrete this knowledge into a reminder for users to be active more and be attentive to their sleep and daily activity.

 Ralationships between sleep and calories and activity